Join the public art conversation with your Sense of Place Fieldbook

 Take a new look at 24 public artworks located across 14 Dublin parks with your Sense of Place fieldbook, engaging with creative prompts that explore the inner workings of public art and Dublin’s award-winning collection.
 The fieldbook incorporates voices from public artists, administrators and community members alike.

 Prompts from a sound artist invite you to take a closer look at what may be familiar public artworks, as you are encouraged to sketch, write and doodle.
 Once all sites have been visited, bring your completed fieldbook to Dublin Arts Council, 7125 Riverside Dr., in Dublin, to earn a prize.

-Fieldbooks will soon be available in Dublin Arts Council’s ARTboxes, found in Scioto Park, Ted Kaltenbach Park, the Kiwanis Frog Park behind the Visit Dublin Ohio Visitors Center, in Bridge Park near Pins Mechanical, outside the Dublin Community Recreation Center and at Dublin Arts Council.
+Fieldbooks are available in Dublin Arts Council’s ARTboxes, found in Scioto Park, Ted Kaltenbach Park, the Kiwanis Frog Park behind the Visit Dublin Ohio Visitors Center, in Bridge Park near Pins Mechanical, outside the Dublin Community Recreation Center and at Dublin Arts Council.
 You can find a map to their locations here.
-They will also be available for download on this page soon.

 They are also available for download by clicking the fieldbook image below.